tjdwill/ewi/README.md

 method to evaluate such a thing.
 This difficulty is exacerbated by:

 1. Varying levels of emotional intelligence/empathy among leaders.
-2. Trepedation on part of the employee due to fear of indirect reprisal.
+2. Trepidation on part of the employee due to fear of indirect reprisal.

 However, it is important to explicitly acknowledge this component.
 Someone who is emotionally fulfilled/invested in their job would likely perceive a high technical workload in a more positive